Sowkya2429/PORTFOLIO/README.md

 # Projects

 Explore the projects section to see some of the exciting projects I have worked on.
-These projects demonstrate my technical proficiency and creativity in leveraging technologies such as Python, HTML, CSS, and JavaScript to build innovative solutions.
+These projects demonstrate my technical proficiency and creativity in leveraging technologies such as Python, HTML and CSS to build innovative solutions.

 # Skills